abhash31/abhash31/README.md

   </a>
 </p>

-**"Hardware is the soul, Firmware is the spirit, and Software is the personality."**
+**"Hardware is where the software lives.
+If you don't respect the home, the guest won't behave!"**

 </div>